 The 90 day enforcement plan guides supervisors in selecting areas and times for conducting enforcement.
-In addition to the regular 90 day enforcement plan, the Commercial Vehicle Enforcement Administration under the THP will facilitate the STAND overtime project.
+In addition to the regular 90 day enforcement plan, the Commercial Vehicle Enforcement Administration under the THP will faciliatate the STAND overtime project.
 This project is for speeding trucks and negligent drivers.
-It emphasizes enforcement of hazardous moving violations committed by drivers of commercial motor vehicles and passenger vehicles creating hazardous conditions around commercial motor vehicles.
+It emphasizes enforcment of hazardous moving violations committed by drivers of commercial motor vehicles and passenger vehicles creating hazardous conditions around commercial motor vehicles.
 At a minimum, troopers will also conduct a level three inspection at each commercial vehicle contact.
-It is estimated that at least 6,000 contact and 3,000 inspections will be completed during the Speeding Trucks and Negligent Drivers (STAND) campaign.
+It is estimated that at least 4,500 contacts and 2,000 inspections will be completed during the Speeding Trucks and Negligent Drivers (STAND) campaign.
 This campaign is one of the several overtime activities used by THP to reduce CMV related crashes.
-Tennessee plans to increase the hours dedicated to this activity from approximately 3,000 overtime hours between June of 2016 to June of 2017 to 3,400 hours beginning July of 2017.
-The hope is that the extra amount of coverage will help to continue to reduce the number of fatalities, but also the rate of CMV crashes as well.
+Tennessee plans to dedicate approximately 3,000 overtime hours to this project in FY 2019.

 FMCSA has designated Electronic Logging Device (ELD) Final Rule enforcement as a national priority.
 Tennessee agrees that enforcement of this rule will help to lower the number of CMV crashes.
-Once the National Training Center has published the ELD training that corresponds with the three implementation phases the state of Tennessee will allocate the appropriate resources to ensure inspectors and investigators receive the training.
+All districts were trained on the ELD rule enforcement by the CVE Division of THP during the annual in-service in January, February, and March of 2018.